dbould/davework/README.md

 ```

 ## Commands
-Create new file with associated files
+Create new file with associated files.
+There is no need to append the type of the file to the end of the fileName, it
+will be added for you.

 ```bash
 vendor/bin/davework slim:create-file fileName type [moduleName]
 ```